Ted079/IP-Address-Tracker/README.md

 # IP-Address-Tracker
  A web application aimed at displaying location information based on the entered IP address.
+The project utilizes the https://geo.ipify.org/ API to retrieve location data based on IP addresses.
+Functionality for retrieving data based on entered IP addresses has been implemented.
+Additionally, the project involves studying and using the https://leafletjs.com/ API to add an interactive map.
+Parcel is used for project bundling, and npm is used for dependency management.